 - Develop Area Plan as directed by the Department of Aging and amend as appropriate.
-As of September 2016, the Texas Department of Aging and Disability Services, is now referred to as the Texas Health and Human Services Commission, Office of Area Agency on Aging (OAA) - Compile and submit all required reports to funding sources - Provide technical assistance and training opportunities to staff and professionals.
-Maintain database for NAPIS reporting.
-Maintain a Direct Purchase of Service contract methodology for all Older Americans Act programs - Seek community partners to build or expand services to target populations and advocate for quality service delivery for older persons in the Concho Valley.
-Assist individuals 60+ with finding discounted prescription rates as well as individuals under 60 who are Medicare eligible - Seek enhancement, satisfaction of AAA services and to analyze the health and well-being of older adults in the Concho Valley - Promote the AAA programs to expand services - Maintain all state and federal rules and regulations
+As of September 2016, the Texas Department of Aging and Disability Services, is now referred to as the Texas Health and Human Services Commission. - Compile and submit all required reports to funding sources. - Provide technical assistance and training opportunities to staff and professionals. - Maintain database for NAPIS reporting.
+Maintain a Direct Purchase of Service contract methodology for all Older Americans Act programs. - Seek community partners to build or expand services to target populations and advocate for quality service delivery for older persons in the Concho Valley.
+Assist individuals 60+ with finding discounted prescription rates as well as individuals under 60 who are Medicare eligible. - Seek enhancement, satisfaction of AAA services and to analyze the health and well-being of older adults in the Concho Valley - Promote the AAA programs to expand services - Maintain all state and federal rules and regulations - Maintain and advertise the availability of a nationwide toll-free number